bdatdo0601/Cheffer-API/README.md

 Visual Studio Code can work directly with JavaScript out of the box.
 However, there are a few plugins that would help the development process go much smoother and enforce a code style guideline.
 Below are the recommended plugins for this project:

-*   DotENV
+-   DotENV
-*   ES7 React/Redux/GraphQL/React-Native snippets
+-   ES7 React/Redux/GraphQL/React-Native snippets
-*   ESLint
+-   ESLint
-*   GraphQL for VSCode
+-   GraphQL for VSCode
-*   JShint
+-   JShint
-*   Prettier - Code Formatter
+-   Prettier - Code Formatter
-*   GraphQL
+-   GraphQL
-*   GraphQL Language Support
+-   GraphQL Language Support

 ### Local Host setup

+The project is incorporated with JWT so make sure to have an jwtSecret environment variable (either through CLI or .env file).
+Please refer to .sampleenv for example.

 Once the project cloned into local machine, simply execute `yarn` and the package manager will install all necessary dependencies for the project.
 When all dependencies are installed, execute `yarn start` and the server will be up at `http://localhost:3000/`.